Joyde-1/GloveDataHub/README.md

 ### License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the CC BY-NC-ND 4.0 license.
 You can find the full license in the `LICENSE` file.